mononobi/pyrin/README.md

 # code editing in pycharm

-open the project in pycharm and it will create required pipenv environment. then you could start developing the application.
+first you should execute the scripts/setup/install-dependencies.sh script. then open the project in pycharm and it will create required pipenv environment. then you could start developing the application.

 # running tests in pycharm